cirrus sr-22

 Lost Over the Mediterranean: A Pilot’s Tale of Lessons Learned

-A seemingly trivial error in tuning into the right frequency left us cut off from the Greek control tower and without any responses from the Cypriots.
+A seemingly trivial error in tuning in to the right frequency left us cut off from the Greek control tower and without any responses from the Cypriots.
 Modern electronics surrounded us, but their benefits remained elusive, mainly due to our unfamiliarity with Garmin’s intricacies.
 The vast blue of the Mediterranean below and the open skies above became our only constants.

 Aviation is the universal language